 Wednesday, July 18, 2012 by Joshua McKerrow.

-During LCDR Trzcinski's tenure the Naval Academy Band undertook several audio and video recording projects, began use of social media sites like facebook, twitter, youtube, and flickr in order to better spread the message of Navy Music to followers around the world, and performed for numerous high visibility events, including and the Crabtowne Stompers performance in Dublin, Ireland supporting the Brigade of Midshipmen at the Emerald Isle Classic.
+During Trzcinski's tenure, the Naval Academy Band undertook several audio and video recording projects, began use of social media sites Facebook, Twitter, YouTube, and Flickr in order to better spread the message of Navy Music to followers around the world, and performed for numerous high-visibility events, including and the Crabtowne Stompers performance in Dublin, Ireland supporting the Brigade of Midshipmen at the Emerald Isle Classic.

-Lieutenant Commander Bruce A. McDonald became the 29th leader of the Navy’s Oldest and Finest in October of 2012 and is the current leader of the Naval Academy Band.
+Lieutenant Commander Bruce A. McDonald became the 29th leader of the Navy’s Oldest and Finest in October of 2012.
 Previously, he had served as Director, U.S. Fleet Forces Band in Norfolk, VA, Fleet Bandmaster of both the Pacific Fleet Band in Pearl Harbor, HI and SIXTH Fleet Band in Naples, Italy, Associate Conductor of the United States Navy Band in Washington, DC, and as Music Program Liaison Officer to the Chief of Information, also in Washington, DC.

-We would like to thank the following for their contributions to the preparation of this history: LCDR Max Corrick, USN, former leader of the Naval Academy Band from 1957 to 1966; MUC F.C.
-Jones, former research assistant of the Naval Academy Band; MUCS Kathryn Callahan, USN, (Ret) former Chief in Charge of the USNA Band Special Projects Office and Oboist; Mr. James Cheevers, Curator of the Naval Academy Museum; Dr. Jennifer A. Bryan, Head of the Special Collections & Archives Division of the Nimitz Library along with Gary A. LaValley and Beverly J. Lyall; The USNA Photo Lab Staff; Mr. Dave Eckard, Mr. Wayne McCrea, Mr. Ken Mierzejewski, and Mr. Cliff Maxwell.
+We would like to thank the following for their contributions to the preparation of this history: Lieutenant Commander Max Corrick, USN, former leader of the Naval Academy Band from 1957 to 1966; Chief Musician F.C.
+Jones, former research assistant of the Naval Academy Band; Senior Chief Musician Kathryn Callahan, USN, (Ret) former Chief in Charge of the USNA Band Special Projects Office and Oboist; Mr. James Cheevers, Curator of the Naval Academy Museum; Dr. Jennifer A. Bryan, Head of the Special Collections & Archives Division of the Nimitz Library along with Gary A. LaValley and Beverly J. Lyall; The USNA Photo Lab Staff; Mr. Dave Eckard, Mr. Wayne McCrea, Mr. Ken Mierzejewski, and Mr. Cliff Maxwell.